Last updated 23rd April, 2025

 General maintenance should also be applied within the household when cleaning the pipes.

-Make sure to not flush through bleach into your sinks or toilets as it will kill any active bacteria within your septic tank and will lessen the effectiveness of your septic tank system.
+Make sure not to flush bleach into your sinks or toilets as it will kill any active bacteria within your septic tank and will lessen the effectiveness of your septic tank system.

 Below is a table outlining the cost of general maintenance jobs.